owlbarn/tutorial/index.markdown

 # Owl Online Tutorial

-The main purpose of the online tutorial is for teaching how to use Owl software.
+The main purpose of the online tutorial is for teaching how to use the [Owl](https://github.com/owlbarn/owl) software.
 The tutorial also convers many useful numerical and system techniques in numerical computing.
 Furthermore, the tutorial includes in-depth discussion on the lessons learnt by building a large and complex software system to enable scientific computing in OCaml.

 ## Chapters